Federal Skilled Worker (Express Entry)

 Federal Skilled Worker (Professional) applicants must:

-- Have at least one year of continuous full-time or equivalent paid work experience in the past 10 years in one of the 24 qualifying occupations; or
+- Have at least one year of continuous full-time or equivalent paid work experience in the past 10 years; or

 In addition, Canada Federal Skilled Worker (Professional) applicants must attain at least 67 points based on Citizenship and Immigration Canada’s (CIC) immigration selection factors, and have at least one year continuous full-time or equivalent paid skilled work experience in the past 10 years.